Take care of your freedom, Zelensky says in address to Irish students

 “Take care of your freedom.
 And glory to Ukraine.”

-Hundreds of students gathered in The Helix on Dublin City University (DCU) campus, with several asking questions of the president, including how he handles the pressure of leading a country under attack.
+Hundreds of students gathered in an auditorium at The Helix on Dublin City University’s campus, with several asking questions of the president, including how he handles the pressure of leading a country under attack.

 When asked if he found that social media was a new battlefield of war, Mr Zelensky said “absolutely”.